bitdeli/bitdeli-docs/src/overview.rst

 Bitdeli in 30 seconds
 ---------------------

-Bitdeli is based on a simple conceptual model of computation: Each **card** is backed by a big database that stores data about the users of your service.
+Bitdeli is based on a simple conceptual model: Each **card** is backed by a big database that stores data about the users of your service.
 All data related to a user is stored in a single row in the database, which is called **a profile**.